Phoenix Group Reinforces Its Tech And Web3 Portfolio With Strategic Investment In Lyvely

+(MENAFN- ACN NewsWire) Phoenix Group Reinforces Its Tech and Web3 Portfolio with Strategic Investment in Lyvely

-(MENAFN- EIN Presswire) ABU DHABI, UAE, Dec.
-23, 2023 (GLOBE NEWSWIRE) -- Phoenix Group PLC, a global blockchain powerhouse, today takes center stage in the burgeoning tech and Web3 landscape with a strategic investment in Lyvely, a UAE-based platform poised to reshape how creators and consumers interact and monetize online.
+ABU DHABI, UAE, Dec 23, 2023 - (ACN Newswire) - Phoenix Group PLC, a global blockchain powerhouse, today takes center stage in the burgeoning tech and Web3 landscape with a strategic investment in Lyvely, a UAE-based platform poised to reshape how creators and consumers interact and monetize online.
 This move solidifies Phoenix's commitment to driving innovation at the forefront of the digital revolution, empowering creators and redefining the future of social interaction.

 With Phoenix's investment, Lyvely's revolutionary platform leaps beyond the confines of e-commerce, fostering direct-to-consumer relationships through a unique blend of Web2 and Web3 features.
 Powered by its own digital currency launching in Q1 2024, Lyvely empowers creators with seamless monetization opportunities and grants consumers exclusive access and personalized experiences.